 Deep work prevents this from happening because you work on the important work in a focused state leading to more of your work being completed well within the deadlines.

-17. It teaches you to distinguish between important and unimportant work.
+17. Know how to distinguish between important and unimportant work

 Deep work forces you to decide what work is important and what work would have the biggest positive impact on your projects.
 When you begin practicing deep work regularly, you start to focus more on the high value work and less on the low value work.